wp-plugins/frontier-post/readme.txt

 Intention of the Frontier Post plugin is to enable front end posting and editing on your blog.
 Allowing your users to create content easy, with no need to go into the back-end.

 Frontier Post is intentionally made simple:

+= Usage =
+Add short-code [frontier-post] in a page content after install and activate the plugin

+= Main Features =
 * Stripped from advanced styling and js scripting.
 * Is intended to work with themes out-of-the-box
 * Users can create posts with media, and categorize posts
-* Users can delete their own posts 3 days after creation #1
+* Users can delete their own posts 3 days after creation
-* Users can edit their own posts 7 days after creation #1
+* Users can edit their own posts 7 days after creation
 * Tags not enabled (yet)
 * Excerpts not editable
 * Post thumbnail will take first image added.